notofonts/math/documentation/building-math-fonts/index.md

 Some aspects of this table might seem redundant.
 For example, it provides ways of positioning accents over base glyphs.
 In text fonts, this is usually done with OpenType Layout rules in the `GPOS` table.
 However, math accent positioning can involve more complex cases than can be handled by `GPOS` table, such as accents over multiple letters: $\widehat{abc}$.
 Because of this *the `GPOS` table is not used in math layout and `MATH` table is used instead*.
 Some math engine implementations *might* apply `GPOS` kerning, but most engines do not. `GPOS` layout should not be relied upon in a mathematical environment.

+[“Mathematical Typesetting”](https://learn.microsoft.com/en-us/typography/cleartype/pdfs/cambriamath.pdf) booklet by Ross Mills and John Hudson is a nice overview of the `MATH` table and its capabilities, and math typesetting in general.

 Editing the `MATH` table can be cumbersome since few tools support it.
 Currently the tools available for editing the `MATH` table are FontForge, the [Glyphs MATH Plugin](https://github.com/Nagwa-Limited-Community/Glyphs-MATH-Plugin), and custom scripts using the FontTools Python Library.
 (There was also a tool from Microsoft, but it does not seem to be publicly available anymore.)

 The general idea is the same, so the examples here will use Glyphs with the MATH plugin and FontForge, but it should be applicable to any other tool with the necessary modifications.